Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Introduction

 \subsection{Continuous-state branching processes}

-CSBPs arise as continuous-size, continuous-time limits of scaled Galton-Watson processes, which model the total number in a population of individuals who independently reproduce with identical rates and family-size distributions.
+CSBPs arise as continuous-size, continuous-time limits of scaled Galton--Watson processes, which model the total number in a population of individuals who independently reproduce with identical rates and family-size distributions.
 A CSBP consists of a two-parameter random process $(t,x) \mapsto Z(t,x)\in[0,\infty)$ ($t\ge0$, $x>0$).
 For fixed $x$, the process $t\mapsto Z(t,x)$ is Markov with initial value $Z(0,x) = x$.
 For fixed $t$, the process $x \mapsto Z(t,x)$ is an increasing process with independent and stationary increments.
 The right-continuous version of this process is a L\'evy process with increasing sample paths.
-In particular, the process enjoys the branching property that $Z(t,x+y)$ has the same distribution as the sum of independent copies of $Z(t,x)$ and $Z(t,y)$ for all $t \geq 0$.
+In particular, the process enjoys the branching property that $Z(t,x+y)$ has the same distribution as the sum of independent copies of $Z(t,x)$ and $Z(t,y)$ for all $t \geq0$.

 The structure of the process $Z(t,x)$ has a precise characterization via the Lamperti transform.
 That is, $t \mapsto Z(t,x)$ can be expressed as a subordinated Markov process with parent process $x + X_t$ where $X_t$ is a spectrally positive L\'evy process.
-More specifically, $Z(t,x) = x + X_{\Theta(t,x)}$ where the process $t \mapsto \Theta(t,x)$ has non-decreasing sample paths and formally solves $\partial_t \Theta = x + X_\Theta$.
-In this context, the Laplace exponent of $X_t$, denoted $\Psi$, is called the {\it branching mechanism} for $Z(t,x)$ and has L\'evy-Khintchine representation
+More specifically, $Z(t,x) = x + X_{\Theta(t,x)}$ where the process $t \mapsto\Theta(t,x)$ has nondecreasing sample paths and formally solves $\partial_t \Theta= x + X_\Theta$.
+In this context, the Laplace exponent of $X_t$, denoted $\Psi$, is called the \textit{branching mechanism} for $Z(t,x)$ and has L\' evy--Khintchine representation

-where $\alpha \in\R$, $\beta \geq 0$, and $\int_{(0,\infty)} (1 \wedge x^2) \pi (dx) < \infty$.
-The representation~\eqref{e:bm1}, having the property $\Psi(0^+) = 0$, assumes no killing for the associated CSBP (cf.~\cite{Kyprianou}).
+where $\alpha\in\R$, $\beta\geq0$, and $\int_{(0,\infty)} (1 \wedge x^2) \pi(dx) < \infty$.
+The representation~\eqref{e:bm1}, having the property $\Psi(0^+) = 0$, assumes no killing for the associated CSBP; cf.~\cite{Kyprianou}.

 Due to the nature of the Lamperti transform, $Z(t,x)$ satisfies

 where the spatial Laplace exponent $\vp$ solves the backward equation